- Can I apply before I receive my degree?

-You will find all necessary information about the enrollment at the University of Zurich here: http://www.uzh.ch/studies/application/doktoratphd_en.html
+For the enrollment at the University of Zurich you will find all necessary information here: www.uzh.ch/en/studies/application/doctoralstudies.html

 Please be aware that you will have to enroll at the general office (Kanzlei) of the university as well as the dean's office for doctoral studies of the relevant faculty!

-University: PhD students have to pay a tuition-fee of Fr.
-299.00 CHF per semester.
+University: PhD students have to pay an application fee of 100 CHF.
+The tuition fee is 204 CHF per semester.

 Research groups within the Life Science Zurich Graduate School provide financial support in accordance with the Ph.D. student salary set by the Swiss National Science Foundation (at present CHF 47'040.- in the 1st year; 48'540.- in the 2nd year; 50'040.- in the 3rd and 4th year).
 Please note that these are gross amounts from which approx. 15 % will be deducted for social security, taxes, etc., not including the private health insurance which is compulsory (approx. 250.- to 300.-/month depending on the scheme you choose).
 The income is generous compared to international standards and sufficient to make a decent living in Zurich.
 Living costs (including accommodation, health insurance, transport, meals) sum up to approx. CHF 2'000 per month.